- Physical Examination

 Adenovirus is species-specific for guinea pigs and may cause a primary respiratory pneumonia.
 The asymptomatic carrier state is thought to be common, but prevalence is unknown.
 Clinical disease, while rare, can be initiated by stress or inhalation anesthesia and occurs more often in immunocompromised, young, or aged animals.
 Morbidity is low, but animals usually die suddenly without clinical signs.

-Other naturally occurring viral infections of guinea pigs such as cytomegalovirus and parainfluenza rarely cause detectable disease.
-Serologic surveys indicate that guinea pigs develop antibodies to pathogenic viruses of mice and rats but do not develop disease.
+Other naturally occurring viral infections of guinea pigs such as cytomegalovirus and parainfluenza rarely cause detectable clinical disease.
+Serologic surveys indicate that guinea pigs will develop antibodies to rat and mouse pathogenic viruses but do not develop disease.

-Mange, caused by the sarcoptid mite Trixacarus caviae is a common disease.
+Mange, caused by the sarcoptid mite Trixacarus caviae, is a common disease.
 The clinical signs are dramatic: intense pruritus, widespread alopecia, and hyperkeratosis.
-Transmission of T caviae occurs through direct animal-to-animal contact, from sow to weanlings during feeding, and through contact with infested cage material such as bedding.
-The ectoparasite may be capable of existing subclinically, becoming active with stressors (eg, shipping, pregnancy), immunosuppression, or other underlying diseases.
+T caviae is transmitted through direct animal-to-animal contact from sow to weanlings during feeding, and through contact with infested cage material such as bedding.
+The mites may be capable of existing subclinically, becoming active with stressors (such as shipping or pregnancy), immunosuppression, or other underlying diseases.
 In affected animals that exhibit hematologic changes such as heterophilia, monocytosis, eosinophilia, and basophilia, vigorous scratching may trigger convulsive seizures.
-The seizures can be controlled by diazepam (1–2 mg/kg, IM, as needed).
-The presumptive diagnosis should be confirmed with several skin scrapings, which usually reveal a massive T caviae infestation.
-Treatment options include ivermectin (200 μg/kg repeated at 10- to 14-day intervals or 300 μg/kg, SC, repeated 3 times at 3-day intervals) or spot-on dermal treatments with a topical solution of 10% imidacloprid and 1% moxidectin (every 30 days for 3 applications).
-The guinea pig should also have a whole body washing with fipronil.
+The seizures are controlled by diazepam (1–2 mg/kg, IM, as needed).
+The clinical presumptive diagnosis should be confirmed with several skin scrapings, usually revealing a massive T caviae infestation.
+Treatment involves ivermectin (0.4–0.5 mg/kg, SC, repeated 2–3 times at intervals of 7–10 days), or spot-on dermal treatment with either selamectin (15 mg/kg for <800 g body wt; 30 mg/kg for >800 g body wt).
+The guinea pig should also have a whole body washing with fipronil repeated twice at intervals of 7–10 days.
+Fipronil should not be used when open skin wounds are present.

 Other ectoparasitic diseases are infrequent in guinea pigs.
 Infestation with the fur mite Chirodiscoides caviae may result in pruritus and alopecia along the posterior trunk of the body, while underlying skin is relatively unaffected.
 Subclinical cases may be asymptomatic.
-Treatment is with selamectin (12 mg/kg) administered twice at 2-wk intervals.
+Treatment is with selamectin (15 mg/kg for <800 g body wt, 30 mg/kg for >800 g body wt) administered twice at 2-wk intervals.

 Lice infestation with either Gyropus ovalis or Gliricola porcelli is usually asymptomatic but in severe cases may lead to pruritus, alopecia, and flaky skin surfaces around the neck and ears.
 Lice may be observed directly on hair shafts with a magnifying glass.
 A single application of 0.05 mL of a topical solution containing 10% imidacloprid and 1% moxidectin is an effective treatment for lice infestations in guinea pigs.
 Prevention is aimed at improving sanitary conditions in the animal’s environment.